lumeland/lume.land/plugins/multilanguage.md

 ### Create a language switcher menu

-If you want to include the links to the other translations, this plugin also creates the variable `alternates` with all alternative pages.
-This is an example in nunjucks:
+If you want to create a menu to see the current page in other languages, you can use the variable `alternates` with all alternative pages.
+This is an example in
+nunjucks:

 <lume-code>